oatlog/oatlog/doc/report/main.typ

 smaller-to-larger, guaranteeing logarithmic tree depth.
-Each of these optimizations individually guarantee an amortized $O(log n)$ time per `find()` and `union()`, with an amortized exceedingly slowly growing $O(alpha(n))$ time #footnote[$alpha(n)$ is roughly the inverse of the Ackermann function and significantly slower than even nested logarithms.] per operation if both are applied
+Each of these optimizations individually guarantee an amortized $O(log n)$ time per `find()` and `union()`, with an amortized exceedingly slowly growing $O(alpha(n))$ time #footnote[$alpha(n)$ is roughly the inverse of the Ackermann function and grows significantly slower than even nested logarithms.] per operation if both are applied @fastunionfind @unionfindvariantbounds.
-@fastunionfind @unionfindvariantbounds.

-For equality saturation the cost of different path compression and merging order choices affect not just the time spent within `find()` but also the time spent within the larger e-graph computation.
+For equality saturation, the cost of different path compression and merging order choices affect not just the time spent within `find()` but also the time spent within the larger e-graph computation.
 In particular, the cost of a merge is dominated not by pointer chasing within `find()` but by having to remove uprooted e-classes from the broader e-graph.
-This motivates merging smaller-to-larger not in terms of union-find tree size but the number of e-nodes referring to the e-class.
+This motivates merging smaller-to-larger not in terms of union-find tree size but the number of e-nodes referring to that e-class.
 This can either be tracked explicitly, which has bookkeeping overhead, or by the heuristic that older e-classes are more referred to, motivating younger-to-older merging.
 However, the minimal implementation presented in @fig_background_practice_uf merges in arbitrary order.